Techtonica/curriculum/testing-and-tdd/integration-testing.md

 integration testing, you'll learn how to overcome the challenges posed by writing testable code that talks to other systems.

-As a bonus the skills and techniques we learn to help make our code easier to test also aid readability and long term maintainability of projects.
+As a bonus, the skills and techniques we learn, not only help make our code easier to test but also aid readability and long term maintainability of projects.

 This lesson discusses new tools and code patterns that help us to meet those challenges.